ShiftCreatorSpace/starter-python-flask-postgres-gcloud/readme.md

 Can reset the postgres database by deleting the .postgres folder (`rm -rf .postgres`).
 Make sure to you stop the postgres container before doing this and you restart it after.

 ### `MyAppRest`
-[REST API](https://documenter.getpostman.com/view/4393306/SztEanZE?version=latest) for Chime.
+[REST API](https://documenter.getpostman.com/view/4393306/SztEanZE?version=latest) for your app.
 Currently at `http://localhost:5000`